10 BEST TIPS FOR FAMILY PHOTOS IN PERTH

 Choose a great location

-Some styles date easily. (“I don’t want to end up with trendy photos that look tacky in a few years.”)
+Some styles date easily, and you don’t want to end up with fabulous photos that make you embarrassed about fashion.

 Soft blues, greys, pinks, and denim look great at the beach or in a shady park.

-If you want to get the clothing right, gather up whole family’s clothes and lay them out on the bed.
+Gather up the clothes for the whole family and lay them out on the bed.